Sadi73/link-staff/README.md

 # link-staff
-steps:
+Run the code:
+1.Must have XAMPP installed.
+2. Copy the 2 files (index.php & index.css) on C:\xampp\htdocs\link-staff this location.
+3. Start ""Apache" server.
+4. Finally open your browser and search for "localhost/link-staff"

+Steps for input:
 1. Input number 1 (number must be integer type).
 2. Input number 2 (number must be integer type).
-For addition, click on "Alien"
+3. For addition, click on "Alien"
-For subtraction, click on "Skull"
+4. For subtraction, click on "Skull"
-For multiplication, click on "Ghost"
+5. For multiplication, click on "Ghost"
-For division, click on "Scream"
+6. For division, click on "Scream"